SuperBox64/StarPlayrX/README.md

 ## Licensing
 - StarPlayr Trademark is owned by NiceMac LLC
+- All material is Copyright 2025-2026 by StarPlayrX.com
-- Licensed exclusively to StarPlayrX.com
+- This trademark is licensed exclusively to StarPlayrX.com
-- NiceMac LLC is not associated with SiriusXM, Pandora or its subsidiaries
+- NiceMac LLC is not associated with SiriusXM or its subsidiaries

 ## System Requirements
 - macOS 10.15 (Catalina) and later